Scheduled MonumentsEnglandSettlement site N of Thames

 What is Settlement site N of Thames?

-Settlement site N of Thames is a prehistoric settlement located in Oxfordshire, England.
+Settlement site N of Thames is an ancient monument located in Oxfordshire, England, designated as a heritage site under NHLE list entry 1006345.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006345.

 Who is responsible for protecting Settlement site N of Thames?